 What to Pack

-- The Arrival of Sinterklaas (Intocht van Sinterklaas): Upon his yearly return to Amsterdam in mid-November, Sinterklaas circles the capital and stops in several squares and other public spaces to address his fans.
+- The Arrival of Sinterklaas: Upon his yearly return to Amsterdam in mid-November, Sinterklaas circles the capital and stops in several squares and other public spaces to address his fans.
 Afterward, he embarks on a secret tour of the Netherlands and delivers treats to children all over the country until December 5.

 - International Documentary Film Festival: The world's premier documentary film festival returns to Amsterdam in mid-November with hundreds of films on a wide variety of topics.

-- Museumnacht: The yearly Museumnacht (Museum Night) Amsterdam offers a chance to museum-hop into the wee hours (from 7 p.m. to 2 a.m.) and sample a variety of Amsterdam's cultural institutions, plus the special "n8" (pronounced "Nacht") events each one has cooked up for the occasion.
+- Museumnacht: The yearly Museumnacht, or Museum Night, in Amsterdam offers visitors a chance to museum-hop into the wee hours of the morning and sample a variety of Amsterdam's cultural institutions, plus each one has cooked up a special night event for the occasion.

 - PAN Amsterdam: The Netherlands' top annual arts and antiques fair, renowned for its quality and diversity, offers wares for all tastes from rare books and manuscripts to authentic Old Masters.